3wash1010/CSBP476_Group3/README.md

 o	Obstacle detection and reset behavior
 •	The robot handles two modes (mode = 1 or mode = 2) and uses conditional logic to react accordingly.

+Robotics project final.mblock
+• This file contains the Block-Based code used on the mBot that could be imported into the mBlock IDE

 Hardware Used
 •	mBot (MakeBlock)
 •	Ultrasonic Sensor